jroblar/jroblar/README.md

 </p>

-I am a CS grad student at Georgia Tech interested in machine learning and robotics.
+I am a graduate student in computer science at Georgia Tech with a keen interest in machine learning and robotics.
+Presently, I am a member of Dr. Sonia Chernova's Robot Autonomy and Interactive Learning Lab, where my work involves the development of ROS packages for the hello-robot Stretch2 robot.
+Additionally, I am continuing my research project initiated at the Healthcare Robotics Lab, led by Dr. Charlie Kemp.
+In this ongoing research endeavor, I am dedicated to creating an intelligent assistive robot system that utilizes the Stretch2 robot to assist older adults living with Mild Cognitive Impairment in locating misplaced objects within household environments.

-I've worked as a research technician at a research institute in my hometown (IPICyT).
+In the past, I've worked as a research technician at a research institute in my hometown (IPICyT).
 I developed air quality monitoring devices, analyzed data, and built IoT communication networks.
 In addition, I've been part of Harvard Medical School's Assitant Professor Yu Shrike Zhang research group, where I worked on Digital Light Processing 3D printers, tissue engineering, and biofabrication.
 You can see a full list of what I am up to on my webpage and [Reasearch Gate page](https://www.researchgate.net/profile/Juan-Robledo-Lara).
 If you have any question or found value in something I have created, please feel free to send a message to my [personal email](mailto:jlara36@gatech.edu).

-## ✍️ Hobbies

-During my free time, I enjoy reading 📚 and studying Japanese 🇯🇵.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=DD3D7B)